atomone-hub/genesis/CONSTITUTION.md

   role in verifying transactions and adding them to the blockchain.
 Validators are responsible for confirming the authenticity and accuracy of transaction records, ensuring the integrity and security of the network.
-- **VM**: short for virtual machine, a VM is a compute resource that uses software instead of a physical computer to run programs and deploy apps
+- **VM**: A virtual machine (VM) in the context of programming is an abstract computing machine that enables a computer program to be executed in a consistent, platform-independent manner.
+This VM provides a layer of abstraction between the executing program and the underlying hardware, typically interpreting or compiling the program's code at runtime, thus ensuring portability and compatibility across different hardware and operating systems.
 - **ZK**: a zero-knowledge proof or zero-knowledge protocol is a method by which one party (the prover) can prove to another party (the verifier) that a given statement is true, while avoiding conveying to the verifier any